MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_composite_deinitialize.md

 title: EVT_ACX_CIRCUIT_COMPOSITE_DEINITIALIZE
 ms.date: 12/14/2022
 targetos: Windows
-description: The EVT_ACX_CIRCUIT_COMPOSITE_CIRCUIT_DEINITIALIZE callback is used by the driver to do any de-initialiation of a composite circuit when it is de-initialized by ACX Manager.
+description: The EVT_ACX_CIRCUIT_COMPOSITE_CIRCUIT_DEINITIALIZE callback is used by the driver to do any de-initialization of a composite circuit when it is de-initialized by ACX Manager.
 prerelease: false
 req.assembly:
 req.construct-type: function